vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 [^22]: Growth in both workforce and investments are essential ingredients of these schemes that pay out more than an individual's past contributions to the program.

-Returning to the roots of economic theory, the earliest thinkers-Adam Smith, David Ricardo, Thomas Malthus, John Stuart Mill-had founda- tions in natural philosophy[^23] and saw growth as a temporary phase, ultimately limited by a prime physical resource: land.
+Returning to the roots of economic theory, the earliest thinkers-Adam Smith, David Ricardo, Thomas Malthus, John Stuart Mill-had foundations in natural philosophy[^23] and saw growth as a temporary phase, ultimately limited by a prime physical resource: land.
 In that time, land held the key to outputs from farming, timber, mining, and game-thereby dictating economic development.
 What these pioneering economic thinkers did not foresee was the arrival of fossil fuels, and the technological developments that accompanied this energy explosion.

 [^23]: ... closer to modern-day physics than to modern-day economics, rooted in the natural world